ThanyalakLOL/project/README.md

 # Project
 1. Member contribution: Who does what and for how long.
-Thanyalak 162-9 :login page and source information from firebase .\n Sirisatri 424-5 :function equal divide ,font end work and gui.\n Jinjuthakan 606-9:user page and presentation slide.
+Thanyalak 162-9 :login page and source information from firebase .
+Sirisatri 424-5 :function equal divide ,font end work and gui.
+Jinjuthakan 606-9:user page and presentation slide.

 2. The best features of the web app: the features that make the game fun or good.